 Who Are You And Why Should I Care What You Think?

-I’m just a guy who spends more time journaling, people watching, and introspecting than most people spend on their top three hobbies combined.
+I’m just a guy with a weird profile pic who spends more time journaling, people watching, and introspecting than most people spend on their top three hobbies combined.
 Should you care what I think?
 I dunno.
 Maybe?
 Probably not.
 You might find out just in case.

 Why Are You Sharing?